MicrosoftDocs/windows-ai-docs/docs/windows-ml/train-model-pytorch.md

 ## Export to ONNX

 Once you've trained the model, you can export it as an ONNX file so you can run it locally with Windows ML.
-Before attempting the export, however, check [ONNX versions and Windows builds](https://docs.microsoft.com/windows/ai/windows-ml/onnx-versions) to determine which ONNX versions are supported on the Windows build you're targeting.

-When you're ready to export, see [Exporting model from PyTorch to ONNX](https://github.com/onnx/tutorials/blob/master/tutorials/PytorchOnnxExport.ipynb).
+See [Export PyTorch models for Windows ML](https://github.com/onnx/tutorials/blob/master/tutorials/ExportModelFromPyTorchForWinML.md) for instructions on how to natively export from PyTorch.

 ## Integrate with Windows ML